Attraction tickets | TicketLens

 Connection to the Leaning Tower of Pisa

-The tower and the cathedral are located on the same site in Pisa and are to be considered as a connected work of art.
-In fact, the Leaning Tower of Pisa (Torre di Pisa or Torre pendente) is the free-standing bell tower (campanile) of the cathedral.
-In Italy, this constellation is quite common in churches of this era: there is also a freestanding bell tower, for example, at St. Mark's Basilica in Venice.
+The tower and cathedral are located on the same grounds in Pisa and are considered a total work of art.
+The Leaning Tower of Pisa (Torre di Pisa or Torre pendente) is actually the free-standing bell tower (campanile) of the cathedral.
+In Italy, this arrangement is quite common for churches of this era: for instance, the St. Mark's Basilica in Venice also has a free-standing bell tower.

 Art from many eras